-If your organisation has a workforce licence, you can access interactive guizzes and case scenarios to help with preparations for NAAS.
+If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help test knowledge and decision making.
 The scenarios looking at decision-making for young people at risk of child sexual exploitation and safeguarding concerns about a boy with autism can be used by individuals or with groups of practitioners to practice analysis and decision-making skills in a simulated case scenario environment.

-Find out more about supported learning here.
+Find out more about supported learning by contacting our helpdesk.